bugrahangonen/IE221-Teamwork3-Group18/README.md

 visualized using a line chart.
 The reference line represents the true mean, allowing direct comparison with the simulated sample mean.

+**Monte Carlo Pi Estimation**

+This simulation demonstrates the application of the Law of Large Numbers using a geometric Monte Carlo method to estimate the value of Pi (π).
+Independent random coordinate pairs (x, y) are generated uniformly within a unit square, and the algorithm determines whether each point falls inside the inscribed unit circle defined by $x^2 + y^2 \leq 1$.

+The cumulative estimate of Pi is computed iteratively based on the ratio of points falling inside the circle to the total number of generated points.
+As the sample size increases, this ratio is scaled by a factor of 4 to approximate the true value of Pi.
+The simulation highlights how stochastic processes can be used to solve deterministic mathematical problems.

+Convergence behavior is visualized using a dynamic line chart produced with the JFreeChart library.
+The estimated value is plotted against the number of iterations, with a reference line representing the true mathematical constant (Math.PI).
+The graphical output illustrates that as the number of random samples grows, the estimated value stabilizes and converges toward the actual value of Pi.

   ### Central Limit Theorem (CLT) Simulation